Remilarius/project/content/personalprojects/ebike.md

 Since the triangles of 24" bikes are too small for a 52V downtube battery, we decided to go for a rear rack battery with 3.2AH more than a downtube.

-I had bought a Mongoose 24" Excursion bike thinking I'd motorize it but the quality of the bike wasn't the best and
+I had bought a Mongoose 24" Excursion bike thinking I'd motorize it but the quality of the bike wasn't the best and I had to find another one.
+I ended getting a Schwinn Sidewinder like Umar's, 24".

 ## Building